narwhalacademy/zebra-crossing/README.md

 - Recommendations have been sorted in ascending levels of difficulty.
 Start from level one and work your way up!
 - *I recommend doing everything in levels one, two and three.* I did, and I'm only a mildly technically-competent person.
+- The scenario-based recommedations assume that you've done everything in levels 1-3.
 - This guide is a living document – please feel free to submit a pull request or fork your own version of this guide on GitHub.

 ### 🕒 Last updated